swetasharma/awesome-terraform-learning/README.md

 6. ```Terraform plan```
 7. ```Terraform : Apply - auto-approve```
 - We have to login into the portal, we have to find different ways to allow authentication into our portal to deploy those terraform.

+### Terraform Commands:

+IAM - Create Users: this is the account which terraform will use to call aws / usrename and password for the user in terms  of api build config file based on csv file we downloaded code to create s3 bucket download and install the additional terraform plugin it needs for working with aws

+Terraform is infrastructure management tool code state plan

+terraform uses provider to apply the plan directed acrylic graph s3->dns->ec2

+1. `terraform plan --help`
+2. `terraform plan`
+3. `terraform plan -destroy`
+4. `terraform plan -destroy -out=example.plan`
+5. `terraform show example.plan`
+6. `terraform.tfstate  - all the infrastructure`
+7. `terraform state`
+8. `terraform state show aws_security_group.prod_web`
+9. `terraform show -json`
+10. `terraform graph`

+aws security group can function as a firewall

+Terraform style:
+2 spaces rather than a tab
+component environment region and whatever descriptor make sense networking-prod-us-west-aws-